 Undoubtedly, people will fail to spell things correctly.
 They will make spelling mistakes, they will make typing errors, irrespective of what they input, you will have to reflect something.
 Keep in mind that a void result could induce a repelling effect.
-You can make your engine more efficient by adding synonym and thesaurus tools in your engine.
+You can make your engine more efficient by adding synonym and thesaurus tools to your engine.

 It can be possible that your store really doesn’t have the product.
-Saying a blatant NO could cause a literal frustration to your customers.
+Saying a blatant NO could cause literal frustration to your customers.
 You can suggest some of the options humorously and reassure users that you’d notify them by email as soon as the product arrives.

 - Add Synonym Tools to your Website